-clauses, annexures and schedules

-a clause, annexure or schedule is a reference to a clause in, or annexure or schedule to, this document.
+clauses, annexures a clause, and and schedules or schedule to a clause, annexure or schedule is a reference to a clause in, or annexure or schedule to, this document.

-reference to statutes

-a statute, ordinance, code or other law includes regulations and other instruments under it and consolidations, amendments, re-enactments or replacements of any of them.
+reference to statutes a statute, ordinance, code or other law includes regulations and other instruments under it and consolidations, amendments, re-enactments or replacements of any of them.

-singular includes plural
+singular includes

+plural